abbasrsyedk/abbasrsyedk/README.md

-- 👋 Hi, I’m @abbasrsyedk. a.k.a R.S.K.Abbas
+- 👋 Hi, I’m @abbasrsyedk. a.k.a R.S.K.Abbas;
-- 👀 I’m interested in Python and everything it can possibly do.
+- 👀 I’m interested in whatever i am currently doing;
-- 🌱 I’m currently learning web dev ,java and advanced python
+- 🌱 I’m currently learning react.js and django;
-- 📫 Contact me at rskabbas@outlook.com
+- 📫 Contact me at rskabbas@outlook.com;
-- I'm a Student at VIT AP.
+- I'm a Student at VIT AP;
-- I like everything about Automobiles.
+- I like Automobiles and FishNChips;
 - Peace
+- oops i forgot a semicolon after peace;